Mount Isa Mines: The Xstrata years (2003–2013)

 Xstrata purchased Mount Isa Mines for a total of US$2.96 billion (A$4.93 billion), including assumed debt, in 2003.

 Following the take-over, Xstrata split the Mount Isa operations into two separate streams: a copper stream and a lead-zinc-silver stream.
 The copper stream became part of Xstrata Copper and the lead-zinc-silver stream became part of Xstrata Zinc.

 As production from the aging Mount Isa lead-zinc underground mine declined, MIM recommenced mining in the Black Star open cut, the site of some of MIM's earliest mining operations, in October 2004, aiming to maintain feed to the lead–zinc concentrator.

 Underground operations in the Mount Isa lead mine ceased in December 2005, after 75 years of almost continuous operation.

 The GlencoreXstrata and Glencore years (2013– )

 On 2 May 2013, Xstrata merged with Glencore to form Glencore Xstrata plc; and on 20 May 2014, Glencore Xstrata changed its name to Glencore plc.
+In October 2023, it was announced that all copper mining operations would cease by 2025.
+The closure was attributed to low-quality ore and was expected to affect 1,200 employees.
+The copper smelter would continue operations until 2030.